 John Forbes is Mayor of Opotiki District and a former Co-Chair of the Rural/Provincial Sector of Local Government New Zealand.
 He has a good understanding of the agricultural, horticultural, forestry and rural sectors.
 As committee chairman of a rural council for 18 years and a Mayor since 2001, John has had significant experience in governance processes, public consultation and representing rural communities.
 He was a member of the Walking Access Consultation Panel and the Walking Access Advisory Board.^ Top

-Barbara Stuart is a Nelson farmer and outdoor enthusiast with a background of community involvement.
-The Stuart family has a long standing history of supporting outdoor access.
+Barbara Stuart is a Nelson farmer and outdoor enthusiast with a long history of supporting outdoor access.
 Barbara and her husband Ian and his parents were among the first private landowners to create a formal public walkway across their family farm, establishing the Cable Bay Walkway in 1984.
 In 2013, they received one of four Walking Access Awards for this and other outdoor access initiatives in their community.
 Barbara is currently the Nelson Tasman Coordinator for Rural Support Trust, supporting rural people under stress and going through adverse events.
 She is also a member of the Nelson Marlborough Conservation Board.^ Top